ballantyne/browse_edgar/README.md

 browse-edgar
 ------------

+The tests are just to test how well the module parses.
+I haven’t ensured that they indicate anything specific about that company.
+I was just verifying if my work is correct.
+I think someone was commenting that they are wrong?
+I think the proper response is job well done...
+The example in the readme simply shows that maybe the founder of Facebook thought the price would drop on 3/14.
+Not sure that it says more than that.
+Finding the signal and what the signal means is something I am leaving up to the users of this library.
+Maybe people should not jump to conclusions.
+Or maybe now that the module seems like it works I could go and choose better examples that show a correlation between stock prices and when news stories break.
+I would enjoy seeing what others make using this module.

 (I am not affiliated with the SEC.
 I hope that they don't mind me making this module, maybe they will find it useful themselves)

 This is a remake of a [classic](https://github.com/ballantyne/sec_entities).